danja/chatterbox/README.md

 # Chatterbox
 *A (sometimes) manually controlled speech-like sound generator*

 Based on ESP32 with external UDA1334A DAC.
-Very much **active** work in progress, April 2020.
+Very much **active** work in progress.
 It is basically working, but changing day-to-day.

-I'm updating these docs with every development.
+These docs in need of an update!

 ![New Front Panel](https://github.com/danja/chatterbox/blob/master/media/front-panel_2020-05-30.jpeg)